 When implemented correctly and effectively, a serious DAST solution can go far beyond vulnerability scanning to become a cornerstone of your whole application security program.
 By combining all the benefits that comprehensive DAST brings to the table, you can improve software security, streamline compliance, remove security testing bottlenecks, and help finally make security a routine aspect of software quality.

-And on top of that, because it’s the only application security testing tool you can use for both AppSec and InfoSec, DAST gives you double the bang for your buck.
+On top of that, because it’s the only application security testing tool you can use for both AppSec and InfoSec, DAST gives you double the value from one solution.
+Request a demo to see Acunetix DAST at work in your environments.